Internet-of-People/iop-ts/README.md

 #### morpheus-crypto

-It's a wrapper on top of `morpheus-crypto-wasm` to provide a more coherent interface for the wasm code.
+It's a wrapper on top of `sdk-wasm` to provide a more coherent interface for the wasm code.

-#### morpheus-crypto-wasm

-A wasm package of [keyvault-rs](https://github.com/Internet-of-People/keyvault-rust).
-The SDK reexports it, so users don't need to use this package directly.

 ## Maintainers